About Corinne McSpedon, senior editor

 A Tendency to Self-Manage

 Despite the impact of this condition on everyday routines, patients often resist talking to their health care providers about symptoms—or do so as an afterthought, as the patient does in the hypothetical case study accompanying this article.
-Whether due to discomfort with the topic or a lack of knowledge about treatment options, some women attempt to manage symptoms on their own, […]
+Whether due to discomfort with the topic or a lack of knowledge about treatment options, some women attempt to manage symptoms on their own, a decision […]

 2017-04-03T10:53:35-04:00April 3rd, 2017|Nursing|0 Comments